NoiseDigital/agent-development-environment/README.md

 - Run `uvicorn main:app` to start up a local server for FastAPI
 - Go to http://127.0.0.1:8000/docs to test API via swagger

+## Cloud Run Deployment

+- Cloud Build triggers are setup to deploy when main/ has changes on remote